Proof Humans Are Mutating

 This is a problem because your body needs 5,10-methylenetetrahydrofolate to be broken down.
 That’s because 5-methyltetrahydrofolate is necessary to convert an amino acid called homocysteine into yet another essential amino acid called methionine.

 Too much homocysteine in your body can cause some serious problems.
-In fact, it’s believed to be one of the biggest contributing factors to heart disease, as well as some other major health conditions.
+In fact, it’s believed to be one of the biggest contributing factors to poor heart health, as well as some other major health conditions.

 However, when homocysteine is broken down into methionine, the body is then free to make use of antioxidants, can work to fashion amino acids into usable proteins, as well as working with the liver to process fats.

-Ultimately, methionine works to reduce inflammation, help relieve depression, and works to convert the hormone estradiol (E2) into estriol (E3).
+Ultimately, methionine works to reduce inflammation, help relieve keep mind healthy, and works to convert the hormone estradiol (E2) into estriol (E3).

 Once in the liver, methionine undergoes another transformation and is turned into SAM-e (s-adenosylmethionine).